 All attendees will use the virtual event platform PheedLoop during this year’s hybrid event.
 If you registered, please look out for log-on instructions from firstname.lastname@example.org.
 For information on the virtual platform and summit logistics, please review the FAQs document.

 All in-person attendees will be required to complete a health and safety waiver at check-in.
 Read the TEHCY Health and Safety Statement to learn more.

 Join us for specialized training on the McKinney-Vento Homeless Assistance Act and the opportunity to earn approximately 11 CEUs, develop new skills, network, and engage with other education professionals from across Texas!

 Last year’s summit welcomed over 1,000 education professionals from over 400 school districts across Texas, empowering new connections across the state.
 Read about last year’s summit on our blog post, Exploring the Road to Impact During TEHCY 2021.

-We are pleased that this year’s conference is in partnership with TNOYS’ Young Adult Leadership Council (YALC).
+This year’s conference is developed in partnership with TNOYS’ Young Adult Leadership Council (YALC).
 The YALC is a paid leadership development program for youth and young adults ages 16 to 25 with lived experiences in homelessness and other areas such as foster care and juvenile justice system involvement.
 Learn more about the YALC and TNOYS’ approach to youth engagement on the Youth Engagement page.